Panghat

 Panghat is a Bollywood film.
 It was released in 1943.

 Synopsis

-Durgaprasad Chaturvedi has built a community well for the local people's use.
+Durgaprasad Chaturvedi, a zamindar (landlord), has built a community well for the local people's use.
 After his passing, his son Jamunaprasad administers the well, restricting its use.
 Jamunaprasad wishes to marry his daughter Radha to Mohan, son of a businessman.
 But as it turns out, Mohan is not who he claims to be.